-Instant-Pot rice pilaf is a tasty side dish to any dinner!
+Instant-Pot turmeric rice pilaf is a tasty side dish to any dinner!
 Serve this versatile rice as-is, or spruce it up with any vegetables you have on hand.
 This easy vegan recipe also includes stovetop instructions!

 I used to think rice pilaf got its name from the addition of, what I assumed was “big puffy rice”.
 I had no idea the actual definition of “pilaf”.

-They are something called orzo.
+Those puffy pieces are actually called orzo.

 what is orzo?